Iván Ayllón

-Iván Ayllón Descalzo (born 23 April 2001) is a Spanish footballer who plays as a winger for Primera Federación club Talavera de la Reina.
+Iván Ayllón Descalzo (born 23 April 2001) is a Spanish footballer who plays as a winger for Segunda Federación club Poblense.

 Career

 Born in La Seca, Valladolid, Castile and León, Ayllón was a UD Sur youth graduate.
 On 31 January 2020, he joined Tercera División side Atlético Tordesillas, and made his senior debut on 9 February, playing the last 21 minutes and scoring his team's only in a 4–1 home loss to CD Palencia Cristo Atlético.

 Ayllón scored 14 goals for Tordesillas during the 2021–22 season, as the club narrowly missed out promotion from Tercera División RFEF.
 On 20 June 2022, he moved to Segunda Federación side Cristo Atlético.

 On 26 January 2023, Ayllón signed for FC Cartagena and was assigned to the reserves also in the fourth division.
 He made his first team debut on 13 August, replacing Juan Carlos Real late into a 1–0 Segunda División home loss to CD Eldense, and scored his first professional goal five days later, netting his team's second in a 2–3 loss at FC Andorra.

 On 22 July 2024, Ayllón signed for Real Unión.